Infineon/mtb-example-btsdk-hid-ifxv-remote/README.md

    ![Image](./images/ble_rcu_puart_small.jpg)

+3. Launch the Client Control application, choose 3000000 as the baud rate and select the serial port in Client Control tool window.
+The serial port should be the same port that was used to program the board.

-3. Launch Client Control application and open the device HCI-UART port.
-The 'HID Device' tab should be activated and the audio group should show the device capability.
-The capabilities can be changed in application makefile when building the firmware.
-See [Application Settings](#application-settings) section below.
+4. Press the reset button once after the port is opened to establish communication with Client Control.
+If SDS, Shut Down Sleep (SLEEP_ALLOW = 2), is configured in the build, a core-dump followed by a reset will show in log if the device has already entered SDS.
+After the communication is established, the 'HID Device' tab should be activated and the controls in the 'Audio' group should show the device capability.
+The capabilities can be changed in the application makefile when building the firmware.
+See Application Settings section below.

    ![Image](./images/ClientControl.jpg)

-4. Optionally, the PUART can be opened for console display.
+5. Optionally, the PUART can be opened for console display.
 (115200, 8, N, 1, No Flow control)

    ![Image](./images/puart.png)